 - Dried Fruit: Good news for you, trail mix lovers, your favorite dried fruit may be saving your vision.
 Dried apricots, dried peaches and dried prunes are among the best dried fruit for your eyes.
 These are easy foods to take on the go if you don’t have the time to cook or are just looking for a light snack!

 We’ve all experienced how hard it can be to eat healthy.
 Some weeks it’s just too time consuming to cook and measure out all your food.
-We have a suggestion when weeks like that come along; herbal supplements (you can check out ours here).
+We have a suggestion when weeks like that come along: natural vitamin supplements.
 Supplements let you take your eye health into your own hands.
 Don’t let a busy schedule come between you and your vision health.

 Carotenoids are essential to your eye nutrition.
 Next time you’re at the store, don’t skimp on the bright veggies.
 Your eyes will thank you.